pyQode/pyqode.core/doc/source/getting_started.rst

 Using modes and panels
 ----------------------

-To use modes and panels, you must use the corresponding manager:
+To use modes and panels, you must use the corresponding managers:

     - :class:`pyqode.core.managers.ModesManager` for modes
     - :class:`pyqode.core.managers.PanelsManager` for panels

-Those managers are available as attributes of CodeEditr:
+Those managers are available as attributes of CodeEdit:

     - :attr:`pyqode.core.api.CodeEdit.modes`
     - :attr:`pyqode.core.api.CodeEdit.panels`